Bloope18/bo-extramenu/README.md

-## Support

-If you’d like to support my work, you can do so here: https://ko-fi.com/bloope18

-To see all my updates, you can join here: https://discord.gg/RxCVG3gPff You can also get support with the script if you run into any issues!

 # bo-extramenu

 This extramenu is designed for vehicle customization in FiveM, allowing players to easily add or remove extras from vehicles.
 The menu utilizes ox_lib's built-in context menu functionality for smooth operation.
 Players can open the extramenu either via a command or an export, providing flexible access to vehicle modifications.